Top tips for tattoo removal

 Here are some of the most popular reasons that motivate people to get a tattoo:

-- Each of us is unique and, just as we try to project our individuality through our clothes and hairstyles, so a tattoo can be a great way of expressing your identity.
+- Each of us are unique and, just as we try to project our individuality through our clothes and hairstyles, so a tattoo can be a great way of expressing your identity.

 - If you’re passionate about a certain cause, having a meaningful tattoo that represents your concerns is a great way of raising awareness.
 The semi-colon is a popular tattoo as it is aimed at encouraging people to be more conscious and accepting of mental illness.
 Similarly, a pink ribbon is used as a symbol of support for breast cancer awareness.